su8/pinky-bar/README.md

 ## Installation in OpenBSD

-Same steps as above except you'll have to do this before even executing the **bootstrap** script:
+Before even executing the **bootstrap** script, you'll have to do this:

 ```bash
 # To detect the newer compiler that you are